nuts-foundation/nuts-node/docs/pages/getting-started/5-irma-contract.rst

 The ``status`` field has a different content when a different signing means is used.
 The presence of the ``verifiablePresentation`` in the result is the main method of checking if the signing session succeeded.
 ``verifiablePresentation`` is the cryptographic proof that needs to be stored in the user session.
-It's required in the oauth flow for obtaining an access token.
+It's required in the OAuth flow for obtaining an access token.
 The backend should check if the signed contract (verifiable presentation) is still valid when using it.
 The validity can be checked by calling the following API with the verifiable presentation at the place of ``<vp>``: